sparisi/gym_gridworlds/README.md

 in the middle of the grid, while in `GridworldRandomStart` it starts in a random tile.

 #### <ins>Transition</ins>
+By default, the transition is deterministic except in quicksand tiles, where any action fails with 90% probability (the agent does not move).
-By default, the transition is deterministic.
-It can be made stochastic by passing `random_action_prob`.
+Transition can be made stochastic everywhere by passing `random_action_prob`.
 This is the probability that the action will be random.
 For example, if `random_action_prob=0.1` there is a 10% chance that the agent will do a random action instead of doing the one passed to `self.step(action)`.
-If the agent is in a "quicksand" tile, any action will fail with 90% probability.

 #### <ins>Rewards</ins>
 - Doing `STAY` at the goal: +1